mr-szgz/extendedpersonalmedia-agent.bundle/README.md

 The above example would result in 7 episodes being added under three seasons with a show name of "Physics 101".

+## Lesson

+The plugin also supports using "Lesson" instead of "Chapter" or "Season".

 ```
 /Video Training
    /Some Video Training
-      /L01
+      /Lesson01
-         01 - Some notes.m4v
+         01 - video1.m4v
-         02 - Some more notes.m4v
+         02 - video2.m4v
-      /Lesson03
+      /Lesson02
-         01 - Something else.m4v
+         01 - video1.m4v
-         02 - Something more.m4v
+         02 - video2.m4v
-         03 - Something real.m4v
+         03 - video3.m4v
 ```

 ## Show summaries

 Show summaries can be added to media files in Plex by creating a file with the show name and a ".summary" extension somewhere within the directory path of your media file that you want to add the summary to.

-It is important to note that the show summary file found will be used as the summary information for the show.
+*It is important to note that the show summary file found will be used as the summary information for the show.*

 There are two formats supported for show summary files: